zachcannon/ImprovingUCourseLibrary/NewIdea.md

 };
 ```

-Notice how the hierarchy is upside-down - at least from the perspective of document modeling.
+Notice how the hierarchy is upside-down -- at least from the perspective of document or object-oriented modeling.
 Each fact refers to its predecessor.

 ## Submit an idea